estellajaysong/plantidex/README.md

 # Plantidex
 An asynchronous plant image repository API.
+You can find it deployed at: [http://plantidex.herokuapp.com/images](http://plantidex.herokuapp.com/images/)

 ## Stack
 - Python3